dave-fernandes/ECGClassifier/README.md

 weighted avg       0.94      0.93      0.93       500
  ```
 Confusion Matrix

  ![alt text](https://github.com/dave-fernandes/ECGClassifier/blob/master/images/CM-BNN.png "Confusion matrix for BNN classifier.")

 ## Discussion
-Both models exhibited sufficient capacity to learn the training distribution with high accuracy.
-The error rates for both models were highest for the classes with the fewest examples.
-Collecting more data for the S- and F-type arrhythmias would likely increase the overall accuracy of the trained models.

-In contrast with [Kachuee, Fazeli, & Sarrafzadeh \(2018\)](https://arxiv.org/pdf/1805.00794.pdf), we chose to upsample the under-represented classes rather than augment data as we do not have a physiologically valid generative model for heartbeats.
-Kachuee _et al._ also used augmented data as part of their test set without justification and we did not.
-As a consequence, our test set is much smaller.
-That said, our results for the convolutional model appear to be consistent with theirs.
+#### CNN versus RNN
 The CNN model has 53,957 parameters and the RNN model has 240,293.
 Moreover, the serial nature of the RNN causes it to be less parallelizable than the CNN.
 Given that the CNN is slightly more accurate than the RNN, it provides an all-around better solution.

+#### Estimating Probabilities

 ## Files
 * `PreprocessECG.ipynb` is a Jupyter notebook used to format and balance the data.
-* `ClassifyECG.ipynb` is a Jupyter notebook containing the classification models, as well as training and evaluation code.
+* `ClassifyECG.ipynb` is a Jupyter notebook containing the CNN and RNN classification models, as well as training and evaluation code.
+* `BayesClassifierECG.ipynb` is a Jupyter notebook containing the Bayesian classification model, as well as training and evaluation code.
 * `ECG.xcodeproj` is an Xcode 10 project file that builds the Swift source from the `ECG` subdirectory to train the CNN model.

 ## Implementation Notes
-* Python implementation tested with Python 3.6.7 and TensorFlow 1.12.0
+* Python implementation tested with Python 3.6.7, TensorFlow 1.13.1, and TensorFlow Probability 0.6.0
 * Swift implementation tested with Swift compiler commit: `apple/swift:tensorflow 9bf0fc1eb5071ae9856e15cb75d9b1aead415d80`; and TensorFlow library commit: `tensorflow/swift-apis:master d87fab3a9b68c096a07a4331bcfbb2abd4e85be1`